 True or False: In a BIM-based estimate, as long as you know what buttons to press, the system will spit out an estimate.

 True or False: Since BIM models are always perfect, there is no need to check the quantity counts for use in construction calculations.

 True or False: A savvy BIM Manager can replace a Senior Estimator if he or she has the right software.

 True or False: If you haven’t seen BIM mandated in a contract, there’s no need to future-proof your firm.

 So, do you think you can tell myth from reality?
 Now let me tell you a true story…

-In my role here at Vico, I get to meet with great people who are leading the BIM Initiative at their firm.
+In my role here at Trimble, I get to meet with great people who are leading the BIM Initiative at their firm.
 Inevitably, these folks are enthusiastic about technology and really like to dig in and thoroughly understand a topic.
 This is a delight to me because I can share my “Well, back when I was an estimator, we used to…” stories and mentor these leaders as they work to bring BIM concepts and workflows to their organization.